This is a preview of the content in our French Food Decoder app. Get the app to:

 bouchon: cork

 bouteille: bottle.
 Each major region has its own shape, and many have their own special glasses.
-Burgundy bottles have rounded shoulders, Bordeauxs have straight sides, Alsace wines are tall and slim, Rhône and Loire wines have sloping shoulders and have wider bodies.
-Many restaurants also offer a demi bouteille, a half bottle of many wines.
+Burgundy bottles have rounded shoulders, Bordeauxs have straight-sided bodies, Alsace wines are tall and slim, Rhône and Loire wines have sloping shoulders and have wider bodies.

 Read the full content in the app